 The Creek tribe successfully convinced President John Quincy Adams that a prior treaty in 1825 selling Creek land in Georgia (Treaty of Indian Springs) was signed fraudulently.
 Their fortune would not last.

 Eventually Andrew Jackson’s aggressive posture on removal to the west spelled doom for the Creek.
-Creek leaders were compelled that westward migration was the only peaceful resolution.
+Westward migration was the only peaceful resolution and Creek leaders acquiesced to the demands.

 The Choctaw and Chickasaw Nations put up little in the way of stiff resistance.
 Choctaw natives were among the first to migrate after the Treaty of Dancing Rabbit in 1830, though they faced a particularly brutal removal where thousands perished.